 A bridge of 300 meters must have dilatations at regular intervals in order to allow shrinking and expansion caused by temperature fluctuations.
 This also applies to the balustrades.
 The dilatations can be recognized by the places where two balusters are placed next to each other at short distances.

 We installed the more than 1 kilometer of balustrades on the bridge sections in just a few days before they were lifted into place.
 It was absolutely essential that it all fit precisely.
 This was only possible due to the high degree of prefabrication where we made everything exactly to size.

-Following the structural design of the bridge, the balustrades are provided with dilations to allow fow material expansion or shrinkage resulting from fluctuations in temperature.
-Since the completion of the bridge, maintenance works can only be performed from the bridge itself.
-This was taken into account in the design of the balustrades.
-If a glass panel needs to be replaced, this can be done from the inside.
+The glass panels are not mounted behind but in front of the balusters so that from the outside only the glass is visible.
+After completion of the bridge, maintenance work can only be performed from the bridge itself.
+We took this into account in the design: if a glass panel needs to be replaced, this can be done form the inside.